-A total of 35,900 children were born to married couples in 2010, only 30,900 in 2015.
+In 2016, in total 29,200 children were born to married couples, which is 6,700 fewer than in 2010.
 In the period mentioned above, the number of marriages entered into also went down clearly.
-In 2015, the number of marriages entered into was 5,200 lower than five years earlier.
-A considerably big drop took place in 2015, when 1,800 fewer children were born to married parents than in the previous year.
+In 2016, the number of marriages entered into was 5,500 lower than in 2010.
+The decrease in the number of children born to married couples is naturally also affected by the decline in the total number of children born.